 "Jack" has been a lifetime naturalist and has turned his causal photography hobby into a lifetime passion and mission.
 Your visit to this site is most appreciated and he hopes you enjoy the experience :)

 This lens is a fantastic instrument.
-As you can see, it leads the class although the Canon is great too.
-LenScore shows the same edge to Nikon.
-What makes this lens so great is, with my 2 bodies (and a 2x extender), I have the option of shooting at 300mm, 450mm, 600mm, or 900mm, depending on which body I choose (the D810 or D500) and depending on whether or not I want to add the 2x TC III.
-The lens is very heavy, and it’s not much fun to bring, but the sharpness, color, and bokeh transference is uplifting to witness—and make the effort more than worthwhile, after you come home from a long day in the field.
+What makes this lens so great is, with my 2 bodies (and a 2x extender), I have the option of shooting at 300mm, 450mm, 600mm, or 900mm, depending on which body I choose (the D810 or D500), and depending on whether or not I want to add the 2x TC III.
+The lens is very heavy, and it’s not much fun to bring, but the sharpness, color, and bokeh transference are uplifting to witness—and make the effort more than worthwhile, after you come home from a long day in the field.
 Photography Life wrote a great review on this lens.
 Although I expect Nikon will upgrade this ‘G’ lens to an ‘E’ FL ED version within the next year, the G 300mm version I have will remain a great tool.

 See @ Nikon: Nikkor AF-S 300mm f/2.8G ED VR II